ryandotclair/go-beer-me/README.md

 Easiest way is to use docker.

-Grab the mongo image
+Grab the mongo image:

 `docker pull mongo`

-Run it
+Run it:

 `docker run -dP mongo`

-Check the port number it's running on (I assume you know how to find the IP of the container host) `docker ps`
+Check the port number it's running on (I assume you know how to find the IP of the container host):

+`docker ps`

-Run this webapp
+Run this webapp:

 `docker run -dP -e MONGO_LOCATION=<ip:port_of_mongo> ryandotclair/go-beer-me`

 Then you can use Curl to use it